tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 handshake, and (2) incorporating identifiers for both the client and the server into the context string for an EPSK importer.

-3. Nodes using TLS 1.3 SHOULD use external PSK importers {{I-D.ietf-tls-external-psk-importer}}
+3. Nodes SHOULD use external PSK importers {{I-D.ietf-tls-external-psk-importer}}
-when configuring PSKs for a client-server pair.
+when configuring PSKs for a client-server pair when applicable.
 Importers make provisioning external PSKs easier and less error prone by deriving a unique, imported PSK from the external PSK for each key derivation function a node supports.
 See the Security Considerations in {{I-D.ietf-tls-external-psk-importer}} for more information.